oblac/jodd-site/doc/index.md

 Welcome to *Jodd* documentation! *Jodd* project goes to much effort to produce the best documentation possible.
-Documentation consist of core concepts explained in depth, but also with simple examples or overview of existing tools.
-It also examples on performing common tasks, such setting up frameworks, build project etc.
+Documentation consist of core concepts explained in depth, but also with simple examples or overview of some tools.
+It also gives examples on performing common tasks, such setting up frameworks, building the project etc.

 Documentation is written in **kramdown** (excellent markdown extension).
-You can find and even read our documentation on [GitHub](https://github.com/oblac/jodd-site).
+You can find and even read our documentation on [GitHub](https://github.com/oblac/jodd-site) too.
 Feel free to contribute!

 Please browse [API](/api/index.html) for more information and examine test-cases for more examples.
 Do not hesitate to [contact support](../contact.html)